Romainua/sui-val-bot/README.md

 -  show another validator by name
 -  withdraw rewards (from one pool or all)
 -  show validator rewards by name
+-  save user data and chat id to db

 You can play with bot on mainnet [t.me/sui_validator_bot](https://t.me/sui_validator_bot)